- NAME: Mike Tyson

 Discouraged but not ready to give up,

-Tyson recovered by knocking out Olympic Gold medalist—and former amateur boxing adversary—Henry Tillman later that year.
-He also defeated Alex Stewart in another bout by a knockout in the first round.
+Tyson recovered by knocking out Olympic gold medalist—and former amateur boxing adversary—Henry Tillman later that year.
+In another bout, he defeated Alex Stewart by a knockout in the first round.

 But Tyson lost his fight in court on November 1, 1990, when a New York City civil jury sided with Sandra Miller for the barroom incident of 1988.
 Then in July of 1991, Tyson was accused of raping Desiree Washington, a Miss Black American contestant.
 On March 26, 1992, after nearly a year of trial proceedings, Tyson was found guilty on one count of rape and two counts of deviant sexual conduct.
 Because of Indiana state laws, Tyson was ordered to serve six years in prison, effective immediately.

 Tyson initially handled his stint in prison poorly, and was found guilty of threatening a guard while in prison, adding 15 days to his sentence.
 That same year, Tyson's father died.
 The boxer didn't request leave to attend the funeral.
 While imprisoned, Tyson converted to Islam, and adopted the name Malik Abdul Aziz.

 On March 25, 1995, after serving three years of his sentence, Tyson was released from the Indiana Youth Center near Plainfield, Indiana.
 Already planning his comeback, Tyson arranged his next fight with Peter McNeeley in Las Vegas, Nevada.
 On August 19, 1995, Tyson won the fight, knocking out McNeeley in just 89 seconds.
 Tyson also won his next match in December 1995, knocking out Buster Mathis Jr. in the third round.